bbqkees/Wemos-the-Clone-Wars/README.md

 And that is exactly what you see with these clones.<br>
 Almost all Wemos D1 Mini clones have a different (Torex) regulator rated at 150mA at 3.3V.
 If you draw more, the voltage will drop fast.<br>
 is this really a problem?
 This depends on the usage.<br>
 My own basic measurements for the Wemos chips with EMS-ESP firmware of [Proddy](https://github.com/proddy/EMS-ESP) show an average current of 70mA.
-So even with a LDO rated at 150mA this should be OK and indeed I have no problems at all because of this.
+So even with a LDO rated at 150mA this should be OK for non-stressed use cases and indeed I had no problems at all because of this.
 To be on the safe side I do include an additional capacitor on the output for those short peaks you cannot even measure with a normal multimeter.<br>
 The 150mA is already on the lower side for the ESP8266 itself, which means you cannot draw any significant additional current from the 3.3V line of the Wemos.<br> A few mA will be fine, but by adding f.i. a string of LED's you will have a bad time getting reliable results with these boards.
 In that case add your own 3.3V LDO on the 5V line of the Wemos.